NCBI-Hackathons/MASSIF-BLAST/README.md

 ### Software Packages
 * Please see our [docker README.md](https://github.com/NCBI-Hackathons/MASSIF-BLAST/tree/master/docker/base/README.md)

-## Module 1 - Quickly assess assembly quality
+## Module 1 - Pipeline to Quickly Assess Genome Assembly Quality
 This module takes a list of conserved genes which can be at a phylum taxonomic level (or lower) and compares the protein sequence of a reference genome to the assembly of interest.
 Poor assemblies will likely exhibit frameshifts or incomplete protein sequences.
 The output file is a tab-deliminated file comparing its protein quality how many of the conserved genes had poor protein sequence in the assembly of interest.

 ### Use Cases